What is Mortgage?

 Most of the countries do not allow the tax deduction on personal loans, but many countries allow the Home Mortgage Interest Tax Deduction and they have set their own rules and regulations.
 The popular countries which allow the mortgage interest tax deduction are the following:

 Mortgage to Income Ratio

-Debt to income ratio helps you to find whether you are qualified to get a mortgage loan.
+The debt to income ratio helps you to find whether you are qualified to get a mortgage loan.
 DTI or debt to income ratio is the percentage of your monthly income.
-Higher DTI means that you will pay more interest and may be the loan is denied for you.
+Higher DTI means that you will pay more interest and maybe the loan is denied for you.
 It helps the lender to decide about how much loan he can lend to you.
 DTI is equal to your credit score and job stability.